The ethics of migration policy dilemmas

 In addition to providing new research and thinking, Dilemmas aims to facilitate debates with a wide range of policy-makers and civil society actors, to discuss the core ethical dilemmas that arise in migration and refugee policy-making.
 We plan to organise a series of online debates and seminars/webinars that will bring together researchers, policy-makers, and civil society actors to debate these issues.
-If you are interested in contributing, please take a look at our Call for Papers or get in touch with one of the project coordinators.
+If you are interested in contributing, please get in touch with one of the project coordinators.

 Researchers associated with this project: